-What is a Pivot Mixing?
+What is Pivot Mixing?

 Pivot Mixing is a DJ technique to mix different BPMs.